CompdVision: Combining Near-Field 3D Visual and Tactile Sensing Using a Compact Compound-Eye Imaging System: Related work

 \subsection{Vision-Based Tactile Sensor}

-In 2009, Johnson et al. \cite{gelsight1} employed photometric stereo techniques to capture tactile information.
-Utilizing a single camera and a tri-color lighting setup, this sensor was able to reconstruct surface deformations with high accuracy and resolution.
-Building on this, Yuan et al. \cite{gelsight2} further refined the sensor by incorporating dot markers to estimate contact forces precisely.
-The TacTip family of sensors \cite{tactip} leveraged internal pins to track and record surface deformations, offering another innovative approach to tactile sensing.
-Lambeta et al. \cite{digit} showcased the Digit sensors, which were mounted on a multi-fingered robotic hand and demonstrated capabilities in manipulating glass marbles.
+In 2009, Johnson et al. \cite{gelsight1} introduced a tactile sensor using photometric stereo techniques and a tri-color lighting setup to reconstruct surface deformations.
+Yuan et al. \cite{gelsight2} enhanced this by adding dot markers for force estimation.
+The TacTip sensors \cite{tactip} used internal pins for deformation tracking.
+Lambeta et al. \cite{digit} developed Digit sensors for a robotic hand, enabling intricate object manipulation.